DevExpress/devextreme-reactive/packages/dx-react-datagrid/README.md

 ### Plugins

 The are following plugin types:
 - State Managment.
 These plugins handle state and change it in respond to actions defined by them.
-[FilteringState, SortingState, GroupingState, SelectionState]
 - Data Processing.
 These plugins modyfies data passed into widget.
-[LocalFiltering, LocalSorting, LocalGrouping]
 - UI Representation.
 These plugins vizualize data and states.
 Also they can emit actions provides by state managment plugins.

-[TableView, TableHeaderRow, TableHeaderRowSorting, TableHeaderRowGrouping, TableFilterRow, TableColumnSelection, TableGroupRow, TableColumnSelection, PagingPanel, GroupingPanel]
+Follow the link to see full plugin list: [Reference](#reference)

 ### Plugin Order